KGI Achieves Successful Turnaround with American Home

 This is yet another successful example where middle-market companies leverage Chapter 11 to reorganize and drive solutions, often where the existing owners retain ownership and the creditors agree upon a new debt structure.
 Ultimately, these solutions result in all parties being much better off and achieving better payouts than if the companies were to liquidate.

-Whether a Company is struggling financially or on the cusp of breakthrough growth, Kibel Green can help.
+Whether a Company is struggling financially or on the cusp of breakthrough growth, KGI can help.
 Our seasoned experts work alongside management to solve complex cash flow issues, operational challenges and other business crises.
-If liquidity or sale is needed, Kibel Green provides a powerful combination of services and expertise to achieve outcomes that cannot be duplicated by other standalone consulting firms.
+If liquidity or sale is needed, KGI provides a powerful combination of services and expertise to achieve outcomes that cannot be duplicated by other standalone consulting firms.